leinson/where-we-dine/README.md

 - A restaurant review app
 - Created for the Database application study project (Tietokantasovellus harjoitustyö) at University of Helsinki

+### Välipalautus 3 :
+- Admin can add types of cuisines to a new restaurant, aka can create cuisine tags

+To do:

+- add price range to a restaurant
+- remove option
+- fly.io

 ### Välipalautus 2 :

 - A view, which shows all added restaurants